 Pepper may seem like a strange addition to this recipe.
 Don’t worry, the end taste is still very pleasing for kids and the pepper isn’t noticeable.
 It is still important though!
 Pepper is a wonderful activator herb that helps other herbs be more effective.
 When you add small amounts of pepper to other herbs it makes them more bioavailable and thus more potent.

-When I first started playing around with recipes I knew I wanted something that didn’t have a lot of added honey or sugar.
+When I first started playing around with recipes, I knew I wanted something that didn’t have a lot of added honey or sugar.
 It took me a few tries but I came up with a winner!
-This recipe tastes great and is plenty sweet from the apple cider and the natural sweetness of the herbs.
+This recipe tastes great and is plenty sweet from the apple juice and the natural sweetness of the herbs.

 Gelatin is used to harden the juice into the gummy shapes.
 Gelatin is an animal product and it’s a good idea to get good quality gelatin.
-I recommend this brand.
+I recommend Great Lakes Gelatin, which can be found at health food stores or ordered online.
 Vegetarians and vegans may want to stick with using the juice only or find an alternative method.
 I do not have experience making vegetarian gummies.